Named Top Lawyers in Las Vegas by Greenspan Media Group/Vegas, Inc., and Desert Companion

 Under the federal constitution every State in the United States is required to give full faith and credit in most matters to actions of other States.
 As applied to wills this means that if a will was valid in some state other than Nevada when executed, Nevada should accept it as valid even if the will does not comply with Nevada's will requirements.
 Whether a 1978 will executed in Montana was valid in Montana in 1978 can be proved either with a Montana's lawyer's opinion, or citation to relevant Montana statutes.
 But this is only necessary if the will does not meet the above Nevada requirement.

-Sometimes it happens the inheritance result and who will serve as executor or administrator will be the same with or without a will.
-In such a case if there is any question about the will being valid, the heirs can elect to proceed under the intestate statues (the law that says who gets what if there is no will.)
+Sometimes it happens that the inheritance result and who will serve as executor or administrator will be the same with or without a will.
+In such a case if there is any question about the will being valid, the heirs can elect to proceed under the intestate statues (the law that says who gets what if there is no will) and not worry about trying to validate the will.

 Suppose 90 year old Dad writes a new will on his death bed that disinherits his children in favor of his "girl friend" or disinherits one child in favor of another.
 Needless to say, wills written in a hospital or other care center, during the will writer's last illness, or favoring a caregiver may be challenged, sometimes successfully.